BEST REFERENCE WORKS FOR STUDENTS, EDUCATORS, AND WRITERS BY DAN L. MILLER

-In this Top Reference Works for Writers section I provide descriptions and links for free websites that are particularly useful for the daily writing activities of all writers—elementary school through professional writers.
+In this Best Reference Works for Students, Educators, and Writers section I provide descriptions and links for free websites that are particularly useful for the daily writing activities of all writers—elementary school through professional writers.
 I intend for writers to use this section as their go-to reference as they write.

 From this page writers can access the information they need for any writing project without being overwhelmed by lists of numerous resources they need to explore and decide upon before using.
 These resources are the essential sites writers need.
 Below the links I provide descriptions of the resources.